CyVerse-learning-materials/trimmomatic_quickstart/index.rst

 of the options, and additional details including the ordering of cleaning/ filtering steps, see the `full Trimmomatic documentation <http://www.usadellab.org/cms/?page=trimmomatic>`_.

-  1. Login to the `Discovery Environment`_
+  1. Login to the |discovery_enviornment|.
   2. Click on the 'Data' panel.
 In the desired directory, click the 'File' menu, select 'Create' and then 'New Plain Text File'.
 Create a **Trimmomatic Settings** file by entering the desired Trimmomatic functions (one per line) to set the options used by the Trimmomatic program.
 Click 'Save' and save the file with a '.txt' extenstion in the desired directory.
-See an `example Trimmomatic Settings <http://datacommons.cyverse.org/browse/iplant/home/shared/cyverse_training/quickstarts/trimmomatic/00_input>`_ file.
+See an |Trimmomatic Settings|
+     file.

 	 .. hint::